New section

 The decision to consolidate should be made carefully.
 Consolidation is not required but may be necessary in some instances.

-Managing your debt effectively and repaying your medical school loans wisely is easier when you keep good records.
-It is important to know how much you owe, the terms and conditions of each loan type, and what agencies are servicing your loans.
+Keeping good records of your medical school loans will help you manage and repay your debt effectively.
+It is important to know how much you owe, the terms and conditions of each loan type, and which loan servicer handles your loan portfolio.
 You need to know what documents to save, where to find them when you need them, and who you may need to contact if you have a question or concern.

-Occasionally unforeseen emergencies occur that can affect your finances, and your eligibility for financial aid.
+Occasionally unforeseen emergencies occur that can affect your finances and your eligibility for financial aid.
 Under certain circumstances, financial aid administrators have the authority to adjust your financial aid eligibility.
+If you are experiencing a financial crisis, talk with your financial aid officer to see what options may be available.

 Some college graduates consider a postbaccalaureate premedical program or coursework to be a stronger, more qualified medical school applicant.
-When researching these programs, make sure to consider any financial implications that may impact your present and future situation.
+When researching these programs, make sure to consider any financial implications that may have an impact on your present and future situation.

 Though the costs associated with applying for a residency position will be a minor portion of the total cost of your medical education, they can still add up.
 Because application fees are not always covered by student loans, it is important to develop a plan early on for how you will manage these expenses.